-- You will usually take mifepristone at the doctor’s office, then take the misoprostol 24 to 48 hours later.
+- You’ll usually take the Mifepristone at the doctor’s office and then take the Misoprostol 24-48 hours later.

 - Mifepristone works by blocking the hormone progesterone.
 Without progesterone, the pregnancy cannot continue to grow in the uterus.

-- Misoprostol causes cramping and bleeding to empty the uterus.
+- Misoprostol causes cramping and bleeding in order to empty the uterus.

 Shortly after taking the second pill, you can expect the following to occur: